 NOSE: mild mushroom, leaves, pencil, a fruity-and-floral quality I can’t quit pin down, very mild licorice.
 Oregano.
 A little crayon/wax.
 Definitely some home-down European yeastiness, almost Italian rather than French (perhaps not the best way to describe it, but that’s how I think about it).
 Spice.
 Red cherry.

 TASTE: very subtle, a little anonymous for me.
 Medium weight.
 Tea and spices; muted peppercorn.
 Cedar.
 Earth.
 Anise on the finish.
 Well made, elegant, but forgettable.
 Might be a little too old.
-89. — 2 months ago
+89. — 2 years ago

 Absolutely my favorite producer of Taurasi.
 Pure, high-toned, just-ripe red fruits complicated by the wild herbal intensity of Mastroberardino.
 Exotic like a poultice of orange peel, goji berries, sage, chrysanthemum, raspberry leaves, tea, camphor and other medicinal plants.
 But also so familiar; florals of hyacinth and violet as it opens.

 So weightless and concentrated.
 Hard to pin down, but I think lovers of high altitude Nebbiolo or Loire Cab Franc will find a lot to enjoy here. — 3 years ago

 32 % Cabernet Franc, 31 % Cabernet Sauvignon, 27 % Merlot and 10 % Sangiovese.